-The Danish Ministry of Energy, Utilities and Climate participates, on behalf of the Danish government in international climate negotiations within the EU as well as UN.
-The target of the work is to reduce the emission of greenhouse gases.
+The Danish Ministry of Energy, Utilities and Climate participates in international climate negotiations within the EU and UN on behalf of the Danish government.
+The working aim is to reduce greenhouse gas emissions.

-At the COP21 in Paris in December 2015 the countries agreed on a new, legally binding agreement on climate change.
-The agreement contains a target of keeping the global temperature rise below 2 degrees and it contains a call for keeping it below 1.5 degrees – as compared to pre-industrial levels.
-Furthermore, the countries agreed that the global CO2 emission should peak as soon as possible and then decrease rapidly.
+At the COP21 in Paris in December 2015 Parties agreed on a new, legally binding agreement on climate change.
+The agreement contains a target of keeping the global temperature rise below 2 degrees Celsius, along with a provision for keeping it below 1.5 degrees, compared to pre-industrial levels.
+Furthermore, Parties agreed that global CO2 emissions should peak as soon as possible and then decrease rapidly.

 Read more about the Paris Agreement